-A "M" character in the right hand margin indicates a change in the ABI made M in UnixWare® 2.0.
+A "M" character in the right hand margin indicates a change in the ABI made in UnixWare® 2.0.
+A "X" character in the right hand margin indicates a change in the ABI made to merge in XPG4.2 source API requirements.